aevyrie/bevy_mod_bounding/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in bevy_mod_picking by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in bevy_mod_bounding by you, shall be licensed as MIT, without any additional terms or conditions.